JinhuiYE/JinhuiYE.github.io/_pages/about.md

 {% include base_path %}

+Here is Jinhui, an incoming PhD student at [HKUST](https://seng.hkust.edu.hk/){: .no-underline} and supervised by Prof. [Jiaya Jia](https://jiaya.me/home).
+My research interests lie at the intersection of action perception, manipulation, and language-based human-robot interaction.

-Here is Jinhui!.
-I received my degree in [Software Engineering from South China University of Technology](http://www2.scut.edu.cn/sse/){: .no-underline } in 2022.
-Currently, I'm pursuing a MPhil degree at The [Hong Kong University of Science and Technology (Guangzhou)](https://hkust-gz.edu.cn/academics/four-hubs/information-hub/artificial-intelligence){: .no-underline } supervised By [Prof. Hui Xiong](https://scholar.google.com/citations?user=cVDF1tkAAAAJ&hl=zh-CN&oi=ao){: .no-underline } and [Junwei Liang](https://junweiliang.me/index.html){: .no-underline }.
+Previously, I obtained my degree from [South China University of Technology](http://www2.scut.edu.cn/sse/){: .no-underline} and pursued an MPhil at [The Hong Kong University of Science and Technology (Guangzhou)](https://hkust-gz.edu.cn/academics/four-hubs/information-hub/artificial-intelligence){: .no-underline} under the guidance of [Prof. Hui Xiong](https://scholar.google.com/citations?user=cVDF1tkAAAAJ&hl=zh-CN&oi=ao){: .no-underline} and [Junwei Liang](https://junweiliang.me/index.html){: .no-underline}.

-My research interests lie in the intersection of action perception, manipulation and human-robotics interaction based on language.
+I have also had the opportunity to intern at several prestigious institutions:
-Previously, I interned at [Tencent AI Lab](https://ai.tencent.com/ailab/nlp/en/index.html){: .no-underline }, working on sign language translation in collaboration with [Xing Wang](http://xingwang4nlp.com/){: .no-underline } and [Wenxiang Jiao](https://wxjiao.github.io/){: .no-underline }.
-Currently, I'm part of the Multimodal Human-Computer Interaction Group at HKUST-GZ, focusing on multimodal human-computer interaction and collaboration, in partnership with PhD candidate [Weiyu Guo](https://guoweiyu.github.io/){: .no-underline }.
+- At [Tencent AI Lab](https://ai.tencent.com/ailab/nlp/en/index.html){: .no-underline}, I worked on sign language translation in collaboration with [Xing Wang](http://xingwang4nlp.com/){: .no-underline} and [Wenxiang Jiao](https://wxjiao.github.io/){: .no-underline}.

-Recently, I am doing internship in [Stanford Vision and Learning Lab](http://vision.stanford.edu/){: .no-underline } working with the postdoc [Manling Li](https://limanling.github.io/){: .no-underline } and Prof [Jiajun Wu](https://jiajunwu.com/){: .no-underline }.
+- At [Stanford Vision and Learning Lab](http://vision.stanford.edu/){: .no-underline}, I collaborated with Prof [Manling Li](https://limanling.github.io/){: .no-underline}, Prof. [Jiajun Wu](https://jiajunwu.com/){: .no-underline} and Prof. [Li Fei-Fei](https://profiles.stanford.edu/fei-fei-li){: .no-underline}.

-[//]: # ()
-Moving forward, I aim to make a significant impact by connecting perception and reasoning in VLMs to robotic control.
-Intuitively, I am particularly focused on efficiently mapping VLMs into finite instruction sets, which can drive physical agents.
-My ultimate goal is to advance intelligent systems that not only understand the world but can also interact with it in meaningful ways.

-**~~I am currently exploring potential opportunities for internships~~ I will do an on-site internship with Prof. [Yonatan](https://talkingtorobots.com/yonatanbisk.html) at CMU for the next term and I am looking for PhD positions for Fall 2025.**
+- At [CMU LIT](https://www.lti.cs.cmu.edu/){: .no-underline}, I worked with Prof. [Yonatan Bisk](https://talkingtorobots.com/yonatanbisk.html){: .no-underline} on Embodied-RAG.

+Recently, I have been interning at [Shanghai AI Lab](https://www.shlab.org.cn/){: .no-underline} with Dr. [Yilun Chen](https://yilunchen.com/about/){: .no-underline}, where our efforts are focused on aligning cognition and action within a Vision-Language-Action (VLA) framework.
+For my PhD, I plan to further explore this topic by developing a unified VLA model—a concept encapsulated in the Chinese phrase "知行合一" (the unity of knowledge and action, where a robot "does what it knows and knows what it is doing").
+I am deeply passionate about this area and believe it holds great promise for both advancing research and enriching my personal philosophy.
+I welcome discussions and collaboration on these topics, so please feel free to reach out via email if you're interested.

 News